shehari007/BICO-bulk-image-converter-optimizer-tool/README.md

 # BICO - Bulk Image Converter & Optimizer Tool For Desktop Platform Based on React Electron

-## Current Version (v0.1.5) Last Updated (02/10/2023)
+## Current Version (v1.5.0) Last Updated (18/02/2024)

-Tool for converting bulk images supporting all image format and allow user to adjust dimensions, quality, animation, compression and many more options to discover.
+Tool for converting bulk images supporting all image format and allow user to adjust dimensions, quality, animation, compression and many more options to discover. - (you can find latest changelog at release section)

 ## Tech Stack

-**CLIENT:** React, Hooks, Ant Design 5+, Electron, Node
+Ant Design 5+, Electron, Node SHARP

 ## Features